Community-OSS/gdg-aba-website-frontend/README.md

     git push origin feature/your-feature-name
     ```

-11. Open a pull request (PR) from your branch to the `main` branch of the original `gdg-aba-website-frontend` repository.
+11. Open a pull request (PR) from your branch to the `staging` branch of the original `gdg-aba-website-frontend` repository.
 Provide a clear title and description of your changes in the PR.

 12. The maintainers will review your PR and provide feedback if necessary.